Shortly before the American Revolution broke out, an item appeared in a Boston newspaper identifying 18 patriots

 Dr. Benjamin Church – Benjamin Church, an outspoken patriot supporter, treated soldiers injured at the Battle of Bunker Hill.
 Afterward, it turned out he provided intelligence to the British about American forces.
 He probably did it because he desperately needed money.
 After a period of imprisonment, Church was allowed to leave America in 1778.
 The ship he left on disappeared.

 Dr. Cooper – Samuel Cooper, a Congregational minister at the Brattle Street Church in Boston, home parish to Samuel Adams, John Hancock, Joseph Warren and other patriot leaders.
 He died in 1783 of natural causes.

 Capt.
 John Bradford – John Bradford, a protege of John Hancock, served as Continental Army agent and prize agent for the port of Boston during the revolution.
 In these roles he had to equip ships and troops.
 He also had to see that ships captured by privateers were sold off and the proceeds divided up properly among the government and the privateers.
 Bradford earned a commission himself.
 Hancock also made money because the privateers brought prize ships to Hancock’s wharf.
 About half the ships captured during the war passed through Boston, and a great many disputes broke out over how to handle them.
 As a result, Bradford was subject to a great deal of criticism.
 He died in 1784 of natural causes.

-Thomas Cushing – Thomas Cushing, a long-time Massachusetts politician, rose to the rank of Speaker of the House by 1775.
+Thomas Cushing – Thomas Cushing, a long-time Massachusetts politician, rose to colonial Speaker of the House by 1775.
 He opposed British taxation, but initially opposed the Declaration of Independence.
 He was probably lumped in with the 18 patriots condemned because his name appeared on official correspondence between Massachusetts and British officials.
 Despite his slowness to accept independence, Cushing remained active in politics as an important supporter of John Hancock.
 He died in 1788 while still serving as lieutenant governor.